A Chinese perspective on spring

 You can think of the Chinese system of Wu Xing as correlating to the seasons.
 We all experience the fact that things sprout and begin to grow (spring).
 They fire up or ignite or bloom (summer) and reach completeness (late summer).
 They begin to dry and wither (autumn).
 They rest (winter).

 If you learn the Chinese system of Wu Xing – Five Elements or Five Phases – you’ll begin to see it in many things.
 It’s a deep way of thinking about nature and can help you understand, for example, how profoundly the stillness, cold and quiet – the deep unknown – of winter has to happen first before spring (or new endeavors of any kind) can begin to sprout.
-In that way, it helped me embrace “winter” of all kinds, because winter promises spring.
+In that way, it helped me embrace all kinds of winters, because winter promises spring.

 So to celebrate the spring equinox in accordance with Chinese thought, you might …